 - 2 tablespoons vegetable oil

-- Step 1Heat oil in a large heavy-based saucepan over medium heat.
-Add onion.
-Cook, stirring, for 15 minutes or until softened and golden.
-Add garlic and ginger.
-Cook, stirring, for 2 minutes or until fragrant.
+- Step 1Heat the oil in a large saucepan over medium-high heat.
+Add the onion and cook, stirring, for 5 minutes or until onion is soft.

 - Low carb

 Your fishmonger can remove the skin from the fish fillets.
 This soup can be made to the end of step 2 up to 1 day ahead.
 Cover and place in the fridge.
 Just before serving, heat in a large saucepan over medium heat, uncovered, stirring occasionally, for 7 minutes or until warmed through, then continue from step 3.